 Cultural opportunities and lectures also exist through the Major Speakers Program and the Beato Fra Angelico Arts Program.
 In addition, the Chester-Belloc Debate Society helps students hone their argumentation and rhetorical skills.
 They can also write for the student journal, The Rambler, or for The Chronicler, a weekly synopsis of life at Christendom.

 The John Paul the Great Student Center is the locus for student activity after class.
 It houses the Student Life office, Career Development, a lounge, and student post office boxes, as well as St. Kilian’s Café, which often becomes a working pub.
 The lower level features a large-screen television, ping pong, foosball, pool, and air hockey tables.
 The St. Louis the Crusader Gym is also available for student use, which has a full-size basketball court, a weight room, an exercise room, and two racquetball courts, as well as a student lounge area.

-Christendom is a member of the United States Collegiate Athletic Association and the Shenandoah-Chesapeake Conference and has seven varsity teams and various intramural sports.
+Christendom is a member of the United States Collegiate Athletic Association and the Shenandoah-Chesapeake Conference and has eight varsity teams and a robust intramural sports program.

 The Blue Ridge Mountains provide a beautiful backdrop for Christendom, and outdoor opportunities include the Shenandoah River for canoeing, tubing, and fishing.
 Hiking is available at Shenandoah National Park and mountains.
 In addition, the nation’s capital is about 70 miles away and presents historical, cultural, artistic, and political opportunities for students.

 For close to 40, Christendom College has made a vital contribution to American Catholic life through its solid spiritual formation and its liberal arts curriculum.
 What was once a tiny holdout against the decline of higher education is today a model for Catholic liberal arts colleges, with a well-deserved reputation even in Rome.